Tasman (browser engine)

 Tasman is a discontinued browser engine developed by Microsoft for inclusion in the Macintosh version of Internet Explorer 5.
 Tasman was an attempt to improve support for web standards, as defined by the World Wide Web Consortium.
 At the time of its release, Tasman was seen as the layout engine with the best support for web standards such as HTML and CSS.
-Internet Explorer for Mac is no longer supported, but newer versions of Tasman are incorporated in some other Microsoft products.
+Internet Explorer for Mac is no longer supported, but newer versions of Tasman were incorporated in some other Microsoft products.

+In 2003, Microsoft stopped development for Internet Explorer for Mac.
+In 2005, they discontinued support for the browser and in 2006 removed the application from the available Microsoft downloads site.

 Tantek Çelik led the software team that developed the Tasman engine.
 Tasman later became used as the layout engine for the MSN for Mac OS X and Office 2004 for Mac.

 Version history

 The first version of Tasman (referred to as "v0") was released with Internet Explorer 5 Macintosh Edition on March 27, 2000.
 An upgraded version (version 0.1) followed on with the release of Internet Explorer 5.1 for Mac.

 On May 15, 2003, Microsoft released the subscription-only MSN for Mac OS X browser, which used an upgraded version of Tasman (version 0.9) as its layout engine.
 In a posting to the Mac Internet Explorer Talk list, Internet Explorer for Mac program manager Jimmy Grewal listed improvements: